jmid/mutaml/README.md

   $ export MUTAML_MUT_RATE=75
   $ export MUTAML_GADT=true
 ```
-If you do both, the values passed in the `dune` file takes precedence.
+If you do both, the values passed as instrumentation options in the
+`dune` file takes precedence.

 By default, `mutaml-runner` expects to find the preprocessor's output
 files in the default build context `_build/default`.
 This can be
-configured via an environment variable or a command line option, e.g.,
+configured via an environment variable or a command-line option, e.g.,
 if [instrumentation is enabled via another `dune-workspace` build context](https://dune.readthedocs.io/en/stable/instrumentation.html#enabling-disabling-instrumentation):

-- `MUTAML_BUILD_CONTEXT` - a path prefix string (overridden by option `-build-context`)
+- `MUTAML_BUILD_CONTEXT` - a path prefix string (overridden by
+  command-line option `-build-context`)